top of page

 Environmental Justice Organizer

 Alheli Caton-Garcia (she/her/ella) is a Chicana from the South Valley Neighborhood of Albuquerque, New Mexico.
 Alheli began engaging in social justice movements with her mother Dr. Felecia Caton-Garcia as early as 2 years old.
 Alheli started professionally organizing and filling leadership positions in 2021 with La Plazita Institute and FoodCorps New Mexico.
 Alheli spent time engaging with students and community members in garden and healing spaces.
 As well as with youth inside Bernalillo County’s Juvenile Detention Center.
 Using SEL and culturally relevant teaching practices she taught kids in Detention and at the Native American Community Academy garden and food education.
-As she steps into her new position with us here at SWOP as the Environmental Justice Organizer, she hopes to be a student of the communities we serve.
-To elevate community needs, wants and community voices.
+As she steps into her new position with us here at SWOP as the Environmental Justice Organizer, she hopes to work more closely with our local communities to elevate their needs, wants and voices.

 Email Alhelí at Alheli@swop.net